 - Marshmallows - you’ll want to use mini marshmallows for this recipe.

-How to Make Sweet Potato Casserole with Marshmallows
+How to Make Sweet Potato Marshmallow Casserole

 Peel and cut potatoes into 1-2” pieces.
 Add potatoes to the pot.
 Cover with water and boil for 20-30 minutes or until fork tender.
 Smaller chunks of potatoes will cook quicker and larger chunks will take longer to become fork tender.